Regence Logos

 Purpose of the Manual

-The purpose of Regence medical policy is to provide guidelines for determining coverage criteria for specific medical technologies, including procedures, equipment, and services.
+The purpose of a medical policy is to provide guidelines for determining coverage criteria for specific medical and behavioral health technologies, including procedures, equipment, and services.
+The same process is used to evaluate medical and behavioral health technologies.
 In order to be eligible for coverage, all services must be medically necessary (unless otherwise provided in the member's benefits contract).
-To the extent there are any conflicts between Regence medical policy guidelines and applicable contract language, the contract language prevails.
-Regence medical policy is not intended to override the health insurance contract that defines the insured’s benefits, nor is it intended to dictate to providers how to practice medicine.
+To the extent there are any conflicts between medical policy guidelines and applicable contract language, the contract language takes precedence.
+Medical policy is not intended to override the health insurance contract that defines the insured’s benefits, nor is it intended to dictate to providers how to practice medicine.
 Physicians and other health care providers are expected to exercise their medical judgment in providing the most appropriate care.

 Policy Development